AlphaeusNg/SC2079-MDP-Group-29/README.md

 To address this, we specifically captured about 100 high-quality images of left and right arrows and trained a separate model for task 2.
 This strategy of using fewer but higher-quality images significantly improved image recognition accuracy for task 2.

+Additionally, we opted to deploy two models simultaneously for task 1, where a prediction from either model triggers an output.
+The second model was trained using a dataset obtained from: https://universe.roboflow.com/mdp-group-38/mdp-image-recognition-v4.
+Our experiments indicated instances where one model succeeded in detection while the other did not, underscoring the efficacy of utilizing both models in tandem.